BioPure Organic Freeze Dried Garlic Capsules

 It is widely accepted that garlic contributes to improving cardiovascular health (15).
 There are a number of mechanisms by which this benefit may occur.
 Garlic can assist the body in decreasing platelet aggregation (16), inhibiting enzymes involved in lipid synthesis, suppressing oxidation of LDL (good cholesterol), and by affecting cytokines that regulate inflammation (17,18,19).
 In addition, production of hydrogen sulfide during the digestion of garlic is believed to signal the vascular smooth muscle of blood vessels to relax, resulting in dilation and a lowering of blood pressure (20).

 BioPure garlic is certified organic and sustainably grown on high quality soils in northern Canada.
 It is proprietarily processed to retain a high content of richly bioavailable allicin.
 We are offering vegetarian capsules of 700 mg which carry 5.4 mg of allicin each.
-We are also offering loose freeze dried garlic powder in 56 gram foil packets that can be easily used in smoothies, salad dressings, etc for immediate consumption.

 (3) Lanzotti V. The analysis of onion and garlic: J Chromatogaphy A, 2006 1112 (2006) 3-22.